subhasishdas024/ChatApplication_reactJS/react-firebase-chat/README.md

 ● A page displaying the conversation, as well as an input field and submit button.
 ● Data gets stored online and offline.
-● ability to send messages when offline (which gets delivered when connection resumes
+● ability to send messages when offline (messages get delivered when connection resumes)

 > Firebase